-Lainie Rowell is an independent professional developer and consultant.
-She works closely with educators to find innovative ways to improve teaching and learning.
+Lainie Rowell is an independent education consultant who specializes in working with educators to find innovative ways to improve teaching and learning.

 Prior to this, Lainie taught Kindergarten, 1st, 2nd and 6th grade.
-In 2002, she took on a role as a site-level professional developer which progressed to a position as a district-level K-12 educational technology coordinator supporting 22,000 students and 1,200 teachers at 33 schools.
+In 2002, she took on a role as a site-level professional learning leader which progressed to a position as a district-level K-12 educational technology coordinator supporting 22,000 students and 1,200 teachers at 33 schools.

 Lainie's client list ranges from Fortune 100 companies like Google and Apple to school districts and independent schools.
-She is also a part of Alan November's November Learning team and a presenter at local, regional and international conferences including TEDxManhattanBeach, Building Learning Communities (BLC), Macworld, ISTE and the CUE Conference.
+She is also a part of Alan November's November Learning team and a presenter at local, regional and international conferences including TEDxManhattanBeach, Building Learning Communities (BLC), ISTE and CUE Conferences.

 Lainie is honored to be an Apple Distinguished Educator, Google for Education Certified Trainer and Google for Education Certified Innovator.
 She has also been recognized as Teacher of the Year and was featured in OC Family Magazine as one of 10 Teachers Making a Difference.
-In 2011, she was elected to Computer-Using Educators' Board of Directors.
+In 2011, she was elected to CUE's Board of Directors.
 During her six years on the CUE Board, she served as Secretary and Member at Large on the Executive Committee.